I introduced the mechanism behind LoRA in this article:

 4. Generate

-What are strength_model and strength_clip settable in “Load LoRA” node?
+What are strength_model and strength_clip in the “Load LoRA” node?

 Examples of ComfyUI workflows

-You can adjust LoRA strength individually for CLIP model (strength_clip) and main model (strength_model).
-In normal UI, LoRA strength is controlled by single number, but in ComfyUI, since learning concepts of CLIP and MODEL/UNET parts are different, adjusting each individually yields better images.
-For example, if setting strength to 0.8, both strengths are set to 0.8.
+You can adjust LoRA strength individually for the CLIP model (strength_clip) and the main model (strength_model).
+In a normal UI, LoRA strength is controlled by a single number, but in ComfyUI, since the learned concepts in the CLIP and MODEL/UNET parts are different, adjusting each separately can yield better images.
+For example, setting the strength to 0.8 sets both values to 0.8.

 Generation Result